 Umar Hameed 15:08

 And they, they missed the leadership part horribly.

 Umar Hameed 15:13

-And so the new sales leader is a leader coach, that’s helping his or her people get better incrementally as they go.
-And is that ongoing relationship, which does seem to be catching on?
-Probably not as fast as it should?
+And so the new sales leader is a leader coach, that's helping his or her people get better incrementally as they go.
+And it's that ongoing relationship, which does seem to be catching on probably not as fast as it should.

 Mike Shelah 15:28